hwixley/Fall-Detection-Deep-Learning/README.md

 6. Label the data by applying the sigmoid function to the average label in a sliding window (where 1 represents fall and 0 no fall)

 ## Modelling
+I first trained and tested some baseline models (such as K-Nearest Neighbours, Gaussian Naive Bayes, simple Neural Networks, etc.) to get an insight on the performance of my data on simple models.
+In the end they all seemed to average out at around 70% AUC, the best performing model here was K-Nearest Neighbours with k set to 3 with a test AUC of 72.17%.

-I trained LSTM and ResNet deep learning models on my dataset using variable window sizes and tuning parameters.
+After this I trained LSTM and ResNet deep learning models on my dataset using variable window sizes and tuning parameters.
 Overall ResNet152 proved to be the best performing model on a standardised, and shuffled dataset with a 2s window size which achieved 92.8% AUC, 87.28% sensitivity, and 98.33% specificity.

 ![fall-detection-resnet-performance-graph](https://user-images.githubusercontent.com/57837950/233863694-4d9e1fd2-4c03-46a6-b7a0-1b9367f603e5.png)